divyaaa1812/LearnGit/README.md

 # LearnGit
-A Sample tutorial for learning git
+A Sample tutorial to learning git

+Adding some more text.